 A Love Story

 2153, the world is dead, the air toxic, the sun searing, terrestrial life wiped out.
-Humanity has survived by retreating to encapsulated houses, all of society geographically dispersed but electronically connected.
-The only time humans leave the safety of their homes is to be placed with their soul mates, chosen for them by the United Continents Genome Algorithm.
+Humanity has survived by retreating to encapsulated, underground homes, all of society geographically dispersed but electronically connected.
+The only time humans leave the safety of their homes is when the United Continental Genome Algorithm places someone with their digitally-determined soul mate .

 Caraway Pearman met her soul-mate, JayBird, when she was five years old, and there is no doubt in her mind that he is her one and only.
 That is until they meet a couple online, Geyser and Chrysalis, two people the algorithm matched as children but who are clearly not soul mates.
 Caraway and Jaybird always thought the algorithm was flawless, especially because there is no mechanism for re-selection or what people once called divorce.
 Caraway and Jay’s arguing suddenly becomes a terrifying possibility: maybe they were a mistake too.

 Caraway seeks help from her mother, but in the middle of their conversation, there is screaming, shouting and then the connection is gone.
 Caraway and JayBird learn the Human Operated Robot Network or HORNET authorities placed her parents on informational lock down and house arrest, but what's more is that they have removed her twin siblings and her 17-year-old brother Carob from the house.
 It's unheard of, and no one will tell her why and the systems she grew up with aren't calibrated for this situation.
 Desperate to help her family, Caraway and JayBird decide to risk criminal charges and their lives to help the only people she has ever truly known.
 Their journey will not only determine who they are to each other.
 It will change everything they thought they knew about their world.